pzingg/absinthe_apollo_sockets/examples/apollo_cowboy/README.md

   * Install Node.js dependencies with `npm install` inside the `assets` directory
   * Start Phoenix endpoint with `mix run --no-halt`

-After starting, connect to the Apollo socket at:

-ws://localhost:8080/socket/websocket

-To start the cowboy server:

-  * Install dependencies with `mix deps.get`
-  * Install Node.js dependencies with `npm install` inside the `assets` directory
-  * Start Phoenix endpoint with `mix run --no-halt`

 Two options can be set through environment variables:

 `PORT` will set the port that cowboy listens on.